 Today we got 2 hours for lunch, so we walked about 15 minutes to Borough Market, which is a huge food market that has everything you could possibly imagine in an old train station.
 I like the market because there are tons of free samples.
 You can try any combination of food you want: maybe a classic meat pie, some local honey, and gelato!

 After lunch, we go back to The Globe for a workshop about text and then 2 hours of rehearsal for the scenes we’ll perform on the last day of classes (we’re doing scenes from As You Like It).
 My favorite part about classes is getting to work with professional actors and teachers.
 My acting teacher has a lot of experience performing in classical plays across different theaters with different techniques (he was even in a movie with David Tennant!) and it is so cool to hear about his experiences.
 Having so many amazing teachers has also taught me that there are many different ways to get involved in what you love—you don’t have to just be an actor or a singer, there are tons of options!

 We get out of class at 6:30 PM and some of us get in line to see Hamlet at the Globe, one of 3 shows they’re currently performing.
 Standing room, or “groundling,” tickets only cost 5 pounds!
 This is my favorite way to end our school days, because we get to see everything we’re learning about and working towards put into use.
 It reminds me why I love performing!

-This post was contributed by Sarah Wilson, who is studying abroad with AIFS this summer at Shakespeare’s Globe in London, England.
+This post about being a student at Shakespeare’s Globe was contributed by Sarah Wilson, who is doing a study abroad program with AIFS this summer in London, England.